 Communication let me down – as the Spandau Ballet lyrics remind us, if you’re not spreading the flexible working message, then you’re missing a trick.
 Think about your job ads, job specs and websites for prospective candidates, otherwise you’re going to be too late to the party.
 The same applies internally so update your intranet, include FAQs etc.

 We’re pleased with the direction in which we’re heading at Hydrogen.
 It’s only the start but we are excited at what’s to come.
-I look forward to hearing more about what’s worked for you, what you've learnt and the pitfalls to avoid, so please leave your comments and do get in touch.Posted over 4 years ago
+I look forward to hearing more about what’s worked for you, what you've learnt and the pitfalls to avoid, so please leave your comments and do get in touch.Posted almost 5 years ago